 Kids might already be familiar with the two most recent Jurassic movies: Jurassic World (2015) and Jurassic World: Fallen Kingdom (2018), but neither of them rises to the thrills of the 1993 original film.
 Jurassic Park is about a millionaire who uses cloning technology to bring dinosaurs back to life to create a dinosaur theme park.

 Unfortunately, a rogue employee causes security and power failures, and the dinosaurs begin to roam free.
 Children will marvel at the groundbreaking special effects that created the realistic dinosaurs, though some sequences may be too scary for younger kids.

 For kids in their early teens, the 2005 movie The Sisterhood of the Traveling Pants is a perfect movie choice to demonstrate the importance of friendship.
 A group of four best friends is sad they will be spending the summers apart, but they stay in touch by sending each other a pair of pants that fits them all perfectly to share their experiences.

 The girls’ summer experiences encompass the globe, including Greece, South Carolina, and Mexico, as well as lessons in maturity and heartbreak.
 A 2008 sequel caught up with the four girls after their first year of college and touches upon more mature issues, but the original is appropriate for teens.

-Unfortunately, almost every student has experience with being bullied at school.
-Mean Girls features 16-year-old Cady (Lindsay Lohan), who is the “new girl" at her high school and finds herself falling in and then out with the clique of the most popular girls in school led by Regina (Rachel McAdams).
+Unfortunately, almost every student has experienced being bullied at school.
+Mean Girls features 16-year-old Cady (Lindsay Lohan), who is the new girl” at her high school and finds herself falling in and then out with the clique of the most popular girls in school led by Regina (Rachel McAdams).